orbitsdev/queuing/database_documentation.md

 });
 ```

+**Note**: The `user_id` foreign key is added in a separate migration that establishes a circular relationship between users and counters.

 **Fields**:
 - `id`: bigint, unsigned, auto-increment, primary key
 - `branch_id`: bigint, unsigned, foreign key to branches.id with cascade delete